Heilongjiang China Travel Guide

 Banks typically open 09:00 AM - 05:00 PM weekdays.
 Government offices operate 09:00 AM - 05:00 PM, with a lunch break.

 ATMs are widely available at banks, shopping malls, and mini-marts, often 24/7.
-Main financial institutions like Bank of China, ICBC, and China Construction Bank are common.
+Main financial institutions like Bank of The people's republic of china, ICBC, and China Construction Bank are prevalent.

 Major Chinese holidays lead to crowds and increased prices.
 Plan your trip accordingly.